Sylvan Hills High School: Championship seasons

 Sylvan Hills Bears teams have won championships in several sports and disciplines.
 It has won eight state baseball championships in 44 tournaments, with a state-record 64 victories.
 Its players have won nine Arkansas Baseball State Tournament MVP trophies.
 SHHS has hoisted six girls' track and field, two boys' golf, two girls' golf, one football, one boys' basketball, one slow-pitch softball, and one volleyball state championships, along with one state and multiple national cheerleading titles.

 Football

 Home football games and track and field meets are held at Bill Blackwood Field at Bears Stadium, which is named for a long-time school supporter, bus driver and official scorer.

 Golf

 In 2006 and 2007, the boys' golf team finished as the Class 6A state runner-up.
 In 2007, the boys' team lost the Class 6A team title in a playoff hole to Mountain Home.
 The girls' team won the state championships in 1979 and 1981.

 Basketball

 The boys basketball team has played in three state championship games, winning the school’s only title in 2012.
 In 2011 and 2012, Archie Goodwin was selected as the Gatorade Arkansas Boys' Basketball Player of the Year.
+In 2021, Nick Smith Jr. (NBA drafted in 2023) was selected as Gatorade Arkansas Boys' Basketball Player of the Year his junior season before transferring out.

 In the 1980s–1990s, the Sylvan Hills gymnasium and basketball court served as home to wheelchair basketball coach Harry Vines and his 5-time national champion Arkansas Rollin' Razorbacks.